S’mores Brownie Cupcakes

 - Remove from the oven and allow to cool completely in pans.

 - Make the meringue: Place egg whites, sugar, and cream of tartar in a heatproof bowl.
 Set bowl over a saucepan filled with two inches of simmering water.
 Do not let it touch the water.
 (You can use a double boiler if you have one.)
 Whisk constantly until sugar is dissolved, about 4 minutes.
 Transfer the mixing bowl to an electric mixer fitted with a whisk attachment.
 Add the vanilla.
-Beat on high speed for 5-6 minutes until soft, glossy peaks form.
+Beat on high speed for 5-6 minutes until stiff glossy peaks form.
 See photo above for a visual.

 - Pipe onto cooled brownie cupcakes.
 I used Ateco 808 piping tip.
 If desired, use a kitchen torch to toast.